End of Watch: Production

+Development

 David Ayer, who wrote and directed End of Watch, grew up in South Central Los Angeles and has had numerous friends in the LAPD.
 He had written several films previously about police officers in Los Angeles, but while these depicted rogue and corrupt officers, he wanted to feature honest, ethical police work in End of Watch.
 In contrast to his previous works, Ayer wanted to focus on the friendship between Taylor and Zavala and "have all the cop stuff drop away and become secondary to the chemistry of these guys".
 Ayer wrote the screenplay over six days in December 2010.
 Jaime FitzSimons, a longtime friend of Ayer and a former police officer with the LAPD, served as the film's technical advisor, and his experiences from working in Los Angeles inspired several plot points of the film.

 Jake Gyllenhaal was the first to be cast in the film; after receiving the script, he read it in an hour and immediately contacted Ayer.
 Michael Peña was cast shortly after, following a string of auditions.
 He and Gyllenhaal did not bond immediately but gradually became close friends over the process of training and filming.
 Gyllenhaal and Peña undertook five months of intensive training under the guidance of FitzSimons to prepare for their roles—this included 12-hour ride-alongs with multiple Greater Los Angeles Area law enforcement agencies up to three times a week, as well as training in hand-to-hand combat, police tactics and weapons.
-On his first ride-along, Gyllenhaal witnessed a murder during a drug bust.
+On his first ride-along, Gyllenhaal witnessed a murder during a drug bust while incognito in the back of an LAPD patrol car.
 Tactical training was also given to the other actors playing police officers, including David Harbour, America Ferrera, Cody Horn, and Frank Grillo.

+Filming

 End of Watch was filmed on location in South Central Los Angeles, primarily in the area of the LAPD's Newton Division, one of the most violent and gang-affiliated areas of the city.
 Filming took place over 22 days in August 2011, with a budget of $7.5 million.
 The film was shot in a combination of found footage style and traditional photography.
 Most scenes were captured by four cameras simultaneously: these included a handheld camera operated by Gyllenhaal, cameras clipped to Gyllenhaal and Peña's vests, and dashboard footage from their patrol car.
 Some scenes were shot entirely by Gyllenhaal.
 An alternate ending of the film was shot where both of the main characters died, but Ayer ultimately chose to retain the original ending.

 Release

+Theatrical

 The world premiere of End of Watch was held on September 8, 2012, at the Toronto International Film Festival.
 It was originally scheduled to be released theatrically on September 28, 2012, but the release was later moved to September 21.